zaki-vempower/lib-meet-hour/doc/tokens.md

 - when user connects to Prosody through BOSH.
 Token value is passed as 'token' query paramater of BOSH URL.
 User uses XMPP anonymous authentication method.
 - when MUC room is being created/joined Prosody compares 'room' claim with the actual name of the room.
 In addition, the 'sub' claim is compare to either the tenant (for TENANT/ROOM URLs) or the base domain (for /ROOM URLs).
 This prevents stolen token being abused by unathorized users to allocate new conference rooms in the system.
 Admin users are not required to provide valid token which is used by Jicofo for example.

-### Lib-jitsi-meet options
+### lib-meet-hour options

-When JWT authentication is used with *lib-jitsi-meet* the token is passed to *JitsiConference* constructor:
+When JWT authentication is used with *lib-meet-hour* the token is passed to *JitsiConference* constructor:

 ```
 var token = {token is provided by your application possibly after some authentication}